zielinsm/minimal-portfolio/README.md

 3. Modify `./configuration/settings` file to suit your requirements
 4. Add content in the `./content` directory.
 The *about* section is modifiable through the `./content/about.md` file.
 Projects should be placed in the `./content/projects` directory with each subdirectory representing an individual project.
 Any additional files like project covers are preferably stored in project subdirectories.
 Example project files are provided with the project.
 5. Use `npm run build` to create a deployable bundle (that later can be found in `./public` directory) to use with GitHub Pages, [Surge](https://surge.sh/), [Netlify](https://www.netlify.com/) or any other static deployment tool.

----

-### Notes

-This template is meant to help showcase projects you created or participated in.
-Any other sections could be created in a smiliar way to the *projects* one.